csswizardry/csswizardry.github.com/_posts/2011-09-17-writing-efficient-css-selectors.md

 with this CSS:

-    #social .social-link{}
+    #social .social-link {}

 This new key selector will match far fewer elements and means that the browser can find them and style them faster and can move on to the next thing.

-And, we can actually get this selector down further to `.social-link{}` by not overqualifying it; read on to the next section for that...
+And, we can actually get this selector down further to `.social-link {}` by not overqualifying it; read on to the next section for that...

 So, to recap, your key selector is the one which determines just how much work the browser will have to do, so **this is the one to keep an eye on**.